SANBORNTON — George B. Hickey, Jr., 64, of Hunkins Pond Road passed away suddenly at his home on Wednesday, February 25, 2015.

 Wilkinson-Beane-Simoneau-Paquette Funeral Home & Cremation Services, 164 Pleasant Street, Laconia, N.H. is assisting the family with the arrangements.
 For more information and to view an online memorial go to www.wilkinsonbeane.com.

-Calling hours will be held on Saturday, February 7, 2015 from 3 to 5 p.m. at the Wilkinson-Beane-Simoneau-Paquette Funeral Home, 164 Pleasant Street, using the Carriage House entrance.
+Calling hours will be held on Friday, March 6, 2015 from 5 to 8 p.m. at the Wilkinson-Beane-Simoneau-Paquette Funeral Home, 164 Pleasant Street, Laconia using the Carriage House entrance.

-Burial will be at the Union Cemetery, Laconia in the spring.
+A graveside service will be held in Union Cemetery in the spring.